‘Big Brother’ Fandom Gets Heavily Involved In ‘The Challenge’ Season 35 Spoilers On Twitter

 Two of the biggest reality competition series on television have collided over the past two years, with Big Brother contestants making an appearance on MTV’s The Challenge.
 It all started with Natalie Negrotti and Victor Arroyo who appeared on Vendettas for Season 31.
 Shortly after they were followed by Da’Vonne Rogers, Jozea Flores, Josh Martinez, Liz Nolan, Julia Nolan, Morgan Willett, and Paulie Calafiore.
 War of the Worlds (WOTW) had the heftiest batch of Big Brother alumni with six contestants from the show, while WOTW 2 has had a significant decrease with only two.

 The cast of The Challenge Season 35 will have another healthy does of CBS reality stars, including four newcomers, some of which are fan-favorites.
-Josh Martinez will return for his third season, with Kaycee Clark, Bayleigh Dayton, Chris “Swaggy C” Williams and Faysal “Fessy” Shafaat joining the bunch too.
+Josh Martinez will return for his third season, with Kaycee Clark, Bayleigh Dayton, Chris “Swaggy C” Williams, and Faysal “Fessy” Shafaat joining the bunch too.
 This has gotten the Big Brother fandom heavily active on Twitter again as spoilers for Season 35 are being released as the show is taping.
 Rumblings on the social media site suggested that Swaggy C was the first male eliminated from the season after two female competitors had already been sent packing.
 PinkRose is the insider on Vevmo who spoils The Challenge each season and allegedly put that Swaggy C had been eliminated, but it has since been taken down.

 View this post on Instagram